 All Latin honors at Tulane are awarded on the basis of GPA alone.
 Students are not required to be in the Honors Program to earn Latin honors.
 Students achieving a GPA in the top 30% of the class will receive Latin honors according to the following:

-The precise GPA standards will be calculated based on the grades of the previous class.
-For the graduating class of 2020, the GPA standards are as follows:
+For the graduating class of 2021, the GPA standards are as follows:

 Students who complete Honors Theses will graduate with departmental honors in the major or majors in which they write the thesis, in addition to any Latin honors.